Pr0vius/alkemy-challenge-node/README.md

     POST /auth/register
 This operation allow to register an user in the database, with this user you can get a token to do operations in the API.

+If the registration proccess is successful the api will try to send an email by SendGrid with this format:

+    to: newUser@registered.com
+    from: sender@email.com
+    subject: "Thanks you to register to my Api!"
+    text: Hi, new user! this email was sended by SendGrid to say thanks you, now you can use the api now
+---
     POST /auth/login
 This operation is used to get a token from an already registered user.
 To Log In u need the email and the password.